Contributing to the Proceedings

 The decision on the inclusion of a submission to the Proceedings is by consulation between the Subject Editors and the Hon.
 Editor, taking into the nature of your submission and accounts for the mix, number and size of submissions.
 You may be advised that a paper is accepted, but only for a subsequent edition.
 The decision of the Hon.
 Editor is final.

 Once the review and correction process is complete, proofs of full articles will be prepared which will combine your text and any illustrations etc. Authors of full papers will be sent proofs usually in PDF format via email.
 Please check the proofs for any minor errors.
 Please note that the proof will have been edited in accordance with the ‘house style’ of the Proceedings.
 Please do not correct changes which relate to this.
 Changes must be returned within the time-frame specified by the Hon.
 Editor.
 Minor corrections and/or revisions will then incorporated into the final proof.
 If authors do not return their proofs within the allotted time, the existing proofs will be used for the final published version.
+Please ensure that you only make minor corrective changes at the proof stage.
+Extensive changes left to this last stage may result in your paper being deferred to the next volume or rejected.

 While every effort will be made to ensure that authors are happy with the final proofs, in matters of editing and style the decision of the Honorary Editor is final.
 All submissions are edited with reference to the MHRA (Modern Humanities Research Association) Handbook for Authors, Editors, and Writers of Theses, and the current Hart’s Rules— the Handbook of Style for Writers and Editors.